nicklayb/alfred-bitbucket/README.md

 ### Register environment variables

 Since 1.0.3, `info.plist` file is git ignored and copied on installation from an example file.
-But keep ensuring that you don't push any personnal information.
+But keep ensuring that you don't push any personal information.

 You can add the required keys either through Alfred `or` directly through the `plist` file.